santoshgopal/LearnJava/README.md

 # Senzu-Bean
-Senzu-Bean contains my work on JAVA
+Senzu-Bean contains my work on JAVA,
 All the codes are just my practice work while I am trainning for Java and Spring MVC